nickdoucette24/capstone/README.md

 - JWT auth
   - API calls can only be completed once an account is created
   - Store JWT in sessionStorage, remove after 24h
-  - Add states for logged in showing different layouts of the profile page as well as the selected team theme
+  - Add states 'for logged in' showing different layouts of the profile page as well as the selected team theme

 ## Roadmap